 You can sell your accounts receivable to a factoring service company for a certain percentage of the account’s value – typically 70 to 90%.

 The factoring company forwards you the money in a few days.

 Once your client pays their invoice (now directly to the factoring company) you get the rest of the money, the remaining 30 to 10% minus the factoring agency’s fee.

 It’s important to know that factoring services are not collection agencies.
 They run a credit check on your customers before agreeing to purchase their invoices.

 Here are some of the perks of using a factoring agency:

-	- You close the financial gap between when you deliver the service and when the payment is due.
-You lose some money through fees, but might be worth overcoming a shortage of cash.
+- You close the financial gap when you deliver the service and when the payment is due.
+You lose some money through fees, but it might be worth overcoming a shortage of cash.

 - Factoring companies usually move faster than banks and other traditional lenders, which is great if you need a quick cash boost.